Learn Ativan vs. Xanax: Differences,...

 While less common, both medications can potentially cause more serious effects:

-• Breathing problems, particularly when combined with other substances
+• Breathing problems, such as respiratory depression, particularly when combined with other substances like an opioid.

 People commonly combine benzos with alcohol, either recreationally or to cope with anxiety.
 This dramatically increases the risk of adverse side effects, addiction, and overdose.
 Learn more in our article on mixing alcohol and other substances.